libp2p/specs/multistream-2.0/spec.md

 performance as most protocol names will be <= 128 bytes long.
 On the other hand, using different number formats everywhere *will* cost us in terms of complexity.

-### Multistream Contextual
+### Multistream Dynamic

-The `multistream/contextual` protocol is used to select a protocol using a *receiver specified*, session-ephemeral protocol ID.
+The `multistream/dynamic` protocol is used to select a protocol using a *receiver specified*, session-ephemeral protocol ID.
 These IDs are analogues of ephemeral ports.